Relief and Recovery

 The Tasmanian Emergency Management Arrangements-TEMA

-This diagram below and the descripta below, reflects the process of moving from through the following stages of Transitioning from Response to Recovery which is also outlined in the TEMA, page 114.
-Steps in the process include:
+This diagram and the text below, reflects the process of moving from through the following stages of Transitioning from Response to Recovery which is also outlined in the TEMA, Steps in the process include:

 - The emergency event